-Country Restriction Reason/remark Pulgorio General authorization required for outdoor use and Bulgaria public service France Outdoor use limited to 10 Military Radiolocation use.
+Country Restriction Reason/remark Pulgaria General authorization required for outdoor use and Bulgaria public service France Outdoor use limited to 10 Military Radiolocation use.
 Refarming of the 2.4 GHz mW e.i.r.p. within the band band has been ongoing in recent years to allow current 2454-2483.5 MHz relaxed regulation.
 Full implementation planned 2012 Italy If used outside of own premises, general authorization is required Luxembourg None General authorization required for network and service supply(not for spectrum) Norway Implemented This subsection does not apply for the geographical area within a radius of 20 km from the centre of Ny-Ålesund Russian Federation Only for indoor applications

-Note: Please don't use the product outdoors in France.
+Note: It not used outdoors in France.